KonstantinKhan/lucid-be/docs/architecture-decisions.md

 **Status:** Accepted

 **Context:**
-Need to organize codebase for a Kotlin/Ktor backend with multiple concerns: HTTP handling, domain logic, and API contracts.
+Need to organize codebase for a Kotlin/Ktor backend with multiple concerns: HTTP handling, domain logic, API contracts, and model mapping.

 **Decision:**
-Use Gradle multi-module architecture with three distinct modules:
+Use Gradle multi-module architecture with four distinct modules:
 - `lucid-be-ktor-app` - HTTP application layer
 - `lucid-be-common` - Domain models and business logic
 - `lucid-be-transport-openapi` - API specifications and transport models
+- `lucid-be-mappers` - Mappers for converting between domain and transport models

 **Rationale:**
 - **Separation of Concerns:** Each module has a single, well-defined responsibility